 Another thing you can try here is to set up a new user account and switch it to a Microsoft account.
 But if you’re the one who doesn’t want to set up a new user account and then switch to Microsoft account, you can try the following steps.
 We suggest you create a System Restore point before proceeding.

 Your account wasn’t changed to this Microsoft account, Code 0x80070426

 1. Press Windows Key + R combination, type put regedit in Run dialog box and hit Enter to open the Registry Editor.

-3. The result will come around these two registry keys:
+3. The result will come from these two registry keys:

-I have shown one entry in below image.
-There would be only one key with this long name for which the email ID you have entered in Find box will matched, so not to be confused at all.
+I have shown one entry in the below image.
+There would be only one key with this long name for which the email ID you have entered in Find box will match – so as not to be confused at all.